 NATURE, HISTORY PROGRAMS: Nature hikes, night hikes, canoe trips, children’s programs, campfire programs and children's nature craft programs.
 Click here to view park events festivals, workshops and interpretive programs.

-NEARBY ATTRACTIONS: Sailor’s Creek Battlefield Historical State Park; Sandy River Reservoir; Briery Creek Wildlife Management Area; High Bridge Trail State Park; Prince Edward-Gallion State Forest; Lee’s Retreat Driving Tour; the Town of Farmville; Prince Edward County; Longwood University Visual Arts Center and the Moton Museum in Farmville; Moorefield Mine in Amelia; Crewe Historic Railroad Park; several antique shops.
+NEARBY ATTRACTIONS: Sailor’s Creek Battlefield Historical State Park; Sandy River Reservoir; Briery Creek Wildlife Management Area; High Bridge Trail State Park; Prince Edward-Gallion State Forest; Lee’s Retreat Driving Tour; the Town of Farmville; Prince Edward County; Longwood University Visual Arts Center and the Moton Museum in Farmville; The Museum of the Confederacy in Appomattox, Va.; Moorefield Mine in Amelia; Crewe Historic Railroad Park; Zip lines and aerial adventure at Sandy River Retreat in Farmville; several antique shops.